eunseochoi/image-repository/README.md

   - Private/public permissions -> when an image is uploaded, there should be a user information associated with the object.
   - (task for later) bulk images.. -> `.zip` file?
   - secure uploading -> GCP (Google Storage Bucket)
+    a) ensuring file has a name
+    b) ensuring file type is allowed
+    c) ensuring filename is allowed
+    d) ensuring filesize is allowed

 2. Deleting Image(s)
   - One / bulk / selected / all images